Kilauea volcano is spewing lava and belching hazardous gases on Hawaii's Big Island, forcing more than 1,700 people to evacuate their homes.

-At Kilauea's summit, small ash emissions continue to hiccup out of the Overlook crater.
+At Kilauea's summit, small ash emissions continue to hiccup out of Overlook Crater.
 In fact, ash plumes reached 6,000 feet (1,800 meters) during several energetic explosions, but this ash dispersed quickly, the HVO said.

 Overnight, methane burned in the area's road cracks, the HVO noted.

-At Kilauea's summit, the Overlook crater is releasing small gas plumes.
-Winds are blowing these plumes to the southwest, meaning ash may fall in that area, HVO said.
+At Kilauea's summit, Overlook Crater is releasing small gas plumes.
+Winds are blowing these plumes to the southwest, meaning ash may fall in that area, the HVO said.

 The Leilani Estates residential area can't catch a break: Erupting lava and ground cracking continue to besiege the subdivision.

-At the summit, the Overlook crater is burping out small ash clouds.
+At the summit, Overlook Crater is burping out small ash clouds.

 A small explosion tore through Halema'uma'u, the lava lake at Kilauea's summit, early this morning, at 12:55 a.m.
 Hawaii Standard Time.
 The blast produced an ash plume reaching about 7,000 feet (2,133 meters) above sea level, according to the Hawaiian Volcano Observatory.
-This plume is big, but not as large as the 30,000-foot-high (9.1 kilometers) plume that the volcano belched out last week, following an even larger explosion at the summit.
+This plume is big but not as large as the 30,000-foot-high (9,100 m) plume that the volcano belched out last week following an even larger explosion at the summit.

 There is spattering (airborne chunks of lava) from fissures 15, 17, 18, 20, 21 and 22, as well as pahoehoe lava — smooth undulating or ropy masses of lava — flowing from fissures 17, 18 and 20, the HVO said.